- Preparation Time 15 Minutes

-- Using a hand or stand mixer beat the butter and sugar together for at least 5 minutes until it is pale in colour and light and fluffy.
+- Using an electric beater combine the butter and sugar for at least 5 minutes, until it is pale in colour and light and fluffy.

-- Using a slow speed on the mixer add your buttermilk making sure it is completely mixed in.
+- Using a slow speed on the mixer, add your buttermilk making sure it is completely incorporated.

 - Sieve together the flour, salt and baking powder into the wet ingredients.
-Using a metal spoon fold in the flour until it is fully incorporated.
+Using a metal spoon, gently fold in the flour until fully incorporated.
 Do not over mix as you do not want to knock the air out of the batter.

-- Once done leave in the trays for 5 minutes and then take them out carefully and leave to cool down on a wire rack.
+- Once done, leave in the trays for 5 minutes and then remove them placing them on a cooling rack until cold.

-- Once they are cooling make the buttercream.
-In a deep bowl add the butter and icing sugar by hand.
+- Once they are cooling, make the buttercream.
+In a deep bowl add the butter and mix very slowly.
 This saves yourself and the kitchen from becoming covered by an icing sugar cloud.
-Once that is combined using a whisk or wooden spoon add the rest of the ingredients but only half of the milk and beat until silky smooth.
+Once that is combined using a whisk or wooden spoon add the rest of the ingredients, add only half of the milk and beat until silky smooth.
 If the buttercream is too stiff then add the rest of the milk.

 - Pipe the frosting onto the cake using a piping bag with a flower nozzle fitted or simply spread it on with a knife.